Falcion/Lucrum/README.md

 ## Packages

-Stratum was written and debugged in [Visual Studio](https://visualstudio.microsoft.com/) with help of [Octokit](https://github.com/octokit/octokit.net).
+Lucrum was written and debugged in [Visual Studio](https://visualstudio.microsoft.com/) with help of [Octokit](https://github.com/octokit/octokit.net).

 ** **